Facebook pesters me to add more content to my page regardless of how much I post.

 I could post twenty times a day and still wouldn’t make any difference, for how much I post isn’t really what’s on Facebook’s mind.

 It literally goads by forcing the exact number of people reached on me, while offering to ‘boost’ posts so they reach more.

 What does Facebook mean by ‘boosted to’ and people ‘reached’ anyway?

-If the first is anything like the unsolicited posts from unknown pages popping up in my feed trying to sell something or other, I’ve no intention of inflicting on others what irritates the Hell out of me?
+If the first is anything like the unsolicited posts from unknown pages popping up in feeds trying to sell something or other, why inflict on others what irritates the Hell out of me?

 What even is ‘Facebook’?

-Many people are quick to dismiss it.
+Many are quick to dismiss it.
 One member of my family even went to so far as to claim it the work of Satan until a friend uploaded some pics there that they wanted to see; given the choice of getting a look quick sharp or waiting until they saw the person, they fast went the way of the Devil.

 Not liking it is one thing.
 Failing to realise Facebook’s worldwide importance, though, is a bit like still refusing to understand Evolution.